melodyyangaws/sql-based-etl/README.md

 #### Explore Other features: Auto Scaling across Multi-AZ, and Spark's Dynamic Allocation support

-This job will end up with 20 Spark executors/pods on 10 spot EC2 instances for about 10 minutes.
-Based on the resource allocation defined by the job manifest file, it runs two executors per EC2 spot instance.
+This job will end up with 20 Spark executors/pods on around 7 spot EC2 instances.
+It takes 10 minutes to complete.
+Based on the resource allocation defined in the job manifest file, it runs approx. 3 executors per EC2 spot instance.
 As soon as the job is kicked in, you will see the autoscaling is triggered within seconds.
-It scales the EKS cluster from 1 spot compute node to 5, then from 5 to 10 driven by the Spark's DynamicAllocation capability.
+It scales the Spark cluster from 0 to 10 executors, then reduce to 3 executor as only 1 spot node in the EKS intially.
+Eventualy, the Spark cluster will scale to 20 executors, driven by the DynamicAllocation capability in Spark.

 The auto-scaling is configured to be balanced within two AZs.
-Depending on your business requirement, you can fit an ETL job into a single AZ if needed.
+Depending on your business requirement, you can fit the ETL job into a single AZ if needed.

 ```bash
 kubectl get node --label-columns=lifecycle,topology.kubernetes.io/zone